jaeyk/covid19antiasian/README.md

 Figure 3.
 Broader Twitter trends in stacked line plots.

 The above keyword trend analysis is effective in examining how Trump's speech contributed to the rise of anti-Asian public sentiment.
 However, if we take a look at the proportions of the Tweets mentioned `Chinese virus`, `Kung flu`, `Wuhan virus` or anti-racism related words (see Figure 6), they were extremely marginal.
-By contrast, the proportions of the Tweets mentioned Wuhan, Chinese, or Asian were far larger.
+By contrast, the proportions of the Tweets mentioned Asian, Chinese, or Wuhan were far larger.
 Therefore, if I trace the rise of anti-Asian sentiment in the social media exclusively focusing on these key word trends, the conclusion I draw from the data analysis could be strongly biased.

 ## Topic modeling [[R Markdown](https://github.com/jaeyk/covid19antiasian/blob/master/code/05_topic_modeling.Rmd)]

-Therefore, I selected the
+However, analyzing the Tweets related to Wuhan, Chinese, or Wuhan is challenging because in this case what key words imply is not obvious.
+If someone tweeted `Chinese flu` or `Kung flu`, it is relatively clear that there is a racial tone.
+However, if someone tweeted about COVID-19 and China, it could be about the country, the virus, anti-Asian sentiment, or something else.
+In other words, many and latent themes exist within these Tweets and they need to be distinguished.
+To cluster these tweets, I employed a machine learning technique, called topic modeling.
+Simply put, the clusters of the tweets related to these different themes based on how words in different tweets hang together.
+Within identical topics, the words should be similar (`semantic coherence`), Between different topics, the words should be different (`exclusion`).
+Using the `stm` package in R, I assumed that three would be the optimal number of topics in this case.

 ### Hashtags (keywords)